sveinung/writings/on-premise-vs-public-cloud/blogpost.md

 ![Without self-service](img/value-stream-without-self-service.png)

-As you can see above processes that stretches over multiple teams will invariably involve more waiting and reduced speed than processes that are confined to one team (see [Organizing for Speed](https://blogg.bekk.no/organizing-for-speed-17462894baf4)).
+As you can see above, processes that stretches over multiple teams will invariably involve more waiting and reduced speed than processes that are confined to one team (see [Organizing for Speed](https://blogg.bekk.no/organizing-for-speed-17462894baf4)).
 Communication and handovers across team boundaries are a lot more discontinuous than within.

 ![With self-service](img/value-stream-with-self-service.png)